atomisthq/docs/docs/developer/build.md

 ### NPM

 If you want to build NodeJS projects using NPM, Atomist can certainly help you with that.
-In order to do so, define your `Build` goal like this, using the `nodeBuilder` available in `sdm-pack-node`:
+In order to do so, define your `Build` goal like this, using the `nodeBuilder` available in `@atomist/sdm-pack-node`:

 ``` typescript
 const build = new Build().with({